improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 9	*	*	*	Request timed out.
 ```

 The following graph has the number of threads (that is, simultaneous uploads) on the X-axis and the MiB/s on the Y-axis.
 The MiB/s was calculated using the formula (UploadCount x ObjectSizeInKB / 1024 / AvgTimePerRepetitionInSeconds).
 Each color bar represents a given object size in KB as noted on the legend on the right.
 Note also that these results were made using the standard HTTPS protocol.
-You might ask yourself why I’m measuring MiB/s and not requests/s.
-Thing is – they’re exactly the same.
+You might ask yourself why I'm measuring MiB/s and not requests/s.
+Thing is – they're exactly the same.
 MiB/s and requests/s are just calculations based on the time it took to run a fixed number of requests.
 The absolute values are less interesting than they are in relation to each other.
 If you want to take a look at the requests/sec, you can download my raw data at the end of the post.

 image_2.png